 But in an era of increasing space inside ambulances, paramedics were apparently unwilling to squeeze into a shorter, narrower cabin in order to have the advantage of better access to the occasional off-road incident, and only the initial six (or possibly ten) demo units were built.

-As of 2014, the ATM has been getting some online attention due to one of the original units, with 33,730 miles, being offered on eBay.
-After being listed a number of times with a minimum bid of US$25,000, the November 2014 listing (with some improved photos) has a starting price of ten percent less.
+As of 2014, the ATM was getting some online attention due to one of the original units, with 33,730 miles, being offered on eBay.

 "In 1982 two of the patient transport Jeeps were purchased for Supervisor vehicles at Metro Ambulance Service in Marietta, Georgia.
 They were small, maneuverable in tight spots and could traverse most any slick grass medians on the interstates regardless of the weather.
 They proved most useful during the annual infrequent snow days in the South!"(5)